Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 1. Navigate to <https://manage.windowsazure.com> using a web browser, and sign in using your Microsoft account.

 1. Click **NETWORKS** in the left pane.
-Select the desired **Virtual Network** and copy it's Affinity Group name.
-You will use this name later on to create the new Virtual Machine.
+Select the desired **Virtual Network** and copy its Affinity Group name.
+You will use this name later, to create the new Virtual Machine.

 	![Virtual Networks](Images/virtual-networks.png?raw=true "Virtual Networks")